nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 **Note:** We decided to follow the procedure that AddressBook Level 3 (ABL3) implements as we have identified that their process suits our needs (a CLI based application that can keep information of people).
 </div>

+# Appendix: Glossary
+- **Users**: Real estate agents.
+- **Clients**: Customers of the real estate agents looking to buy or sell property each represented as an instance of `Person`
+- **Buyers**: Clients that have engaged the real estate agent to help them buy a property.
+- **Sellers**: Clients that have engaged the real estate agent to help them sell their property.

 # Appendix: Requirements